lassevk/thedivision/README.md

 * [Tag enemies](https://np.reddit.com/r/thedivision/comments/b3rtg2/tag_enemies_to_make_them_easier_for_your_squad_to/) by placing your crosshair directly over an an enemy for a brief period of time to make them easier to track in firefights.
 * You can fast travel to the finished project.
 * You can shot NPC turret's ammo box and it will stop shooting.
 It will also lure out the engineer that will stand up and try to fix it.
+* Holding the key or button to go to the menu will skip directly to your inventory.

 # Useful links (in no particular order)